Aliases for RPA3 Gene

 GeneCards Summary for RPA3 Gene

 RPA3 (Replication Protein A3) is a Protein Coding gene.
-Diseases associated with RPA3 include epidemic typhus and ovary serous adenocarcinoma.
+Diseases associated with RPA3 include Epidemic Typhus and Ovary Serous Adenocarcinoma.
 Among its related pathways are DNA strand elongation and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
 GO annotations related to this gene include single-stranded DNA binding and damaged DNA binding.

 UniProtKB/Swiss-Prot Summary for RPA3 Gene